Session Fees & Insurance

 Can I use my insurance at Merry Hearts?

-Yes!
 Many people have insurance benefits that cover out-of-network providers.
 If you look at your insurance card, it may be abbreviated as “OON” for “out-of-network.”
 There is usually a different deductible and paid amount.
 Some people have OON deductibles as low as $500 with as high as a 70% pay rate.
-You can always choose to look for an in-network insurance provider but you may have more options without having to give up on using your insurance.
+It’s worth checking to see if you have a policy that makes it accessible to see providers who are considered “out-of-network.”
+If you DO have a policy with a company not listed, I will offer you a superbill to submit directly to your insurance company for reimbursement.
+You will pay me directly for sessions and get reimbursed from your insurance company directly.

 Can I use an HSA (Healthcare Savings Account) to pay for sessions?